garnerm91/VFD/README.md

 # Housing & 3D Printing
 The housing is open air to show off the PCB.
 It also helps with cooling the resistors for the VFD filiment.
 I will try to keep the board footprint the same in future projects with VFDs so that way this same housing can be used on it.
 I 3d printed it 20% infill and supports with PETG.
 [Housing](housing.stl) The housing itself is designed to hold business cards so that way it is a functional work of desk art.

+# Assembly
+This smallest compents are 0603 so this is achiveable at home with any decent soldering iron.
+The XTAL is going to need hot air or hotplate.
+If you are salvaging the screen yourself off a GM Truck CLuster you can also salvage the 510 ohm resistors off the board at the same time if building the BL-141G.
+I personally prefer to use solderpaste and hot air for all the SMT components myself.